 We have often heard that putting our money in banks is a safe way to get fixed returns.
 Few of us realize that interest generated on savings accounts and fixed deposits is taxable and needs to be declared in annual tax statements.
 Let us see how these this interest income is taxed.

-Interest earned from Bank Deposits is taxed at an individual’s marginal income tax slab rate.
+Interest earned from Bank Fixed Deposits is taxed at an individual’s marginal income tax slab rate.
 For example, a person with an annual income of more than 10 lakh will be liable to pay 30% income tax on FD interest accrued every year.

 Tax Deducted at Source (TDS)